Gulfisha Fatima: Arrest

 Fatima was arrested on 9 April 2020, during the protests related to the 2020 Delhi riots, and has since been charged under multiple serious offences, including rioting, conspiracy, and violations of the Unlawful Activities (Prevention) Act (UAPA).

 Her arrest has been characterised by many as politically motivated, aimed at suppressing dissent against the government led by the Bharatiya Janata Party (BJP).
-Despite being granted bail in some cases, she remains incarcerated due to ongoing charges under the UAPA, which has drawn international scrutiny and calls for her release from various human rights organisations, including the United Nations and the United States Commission on International Religious Freedom.
+Despite being granted bail in some cases, she remains incarcerated due to ongoing charges under the UAPA, which has drawn international scrutiny and calls for her release from human rights organisations - the United States Commission on International Religious Freedom.

 Imprisonment without trial

-As of early 2025, Fatima has been in Indefinite detention for nearly four years without any trial in a controversial conspiracy case, despite widespread criticism from human rights groups.
+Fatima spent Indefinite detention for nearly five years without any trial in a controversial conspiracy case, despite widespread criticism from human rights groups.

 Her case is emblematic of broader concerns regarding the treatment of activists and religious minorities in India, particularly in the context of the CAA protests and the subsequent riots in Delhi.